nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/vsvim-plugin-for-visual-studio.md

 > *   Ex: To issue colon commands
 > *   Visual To select text visually
 >
 > The Insert mode is not default, you must press i to move into insert mode.
 Type some text in the screen.
-Press the &lt;Esc&gt; button to get out of insert mode into Command mode.
+Press the <Esc> button to get out of insert mode into Command mode.
 The command mode is used to move about, and to manipulate text, sometimes in interesting ways.
-The Visual mode is used to select text, press v to enter it and select some text, then you can issue commands that will apply only to the selected area, type&lt;Esc&gt; again to return to Command mode."
+The Visual mode is used to select text, press v to enter it and select some text, then you can issue commands that will apply only to the selected area, type<Esc> again to return to Command mode."

 From [http://stackoverflow.com/questions/597077/is-learning-vim-worth-the-effort](http://stackoverflow.com/questions/597077/is-learning-vim-worth-the-effort "Is Vim worth the effort"):